tybottorff/bottorffdocs/notes/notes_for_self.md

 # Key notes
 ## Professional
  - ***explain things clearly (motivations, methods, evidence for results, graphs, takeaways like 1/slide), don't rush through presentations***
- - Speak up more in meetings
+ - speak up more in meetings
- - Be in the office (not remote) as often as possible
+ - be in the office (not remote) as often as possible
 ## Biology
  - **more cytotoxic phenotype has been observed in more terminal Tex before (chronic viral/mice context likely, I forget), but they are short-lived (vs. less cytotoxic but longer-lived progenitor Tex)**
  - **IL7R blockade is depleting via starvation (selectively deplete IL7-dependent cells)**